gglaine/gglaine/README.md

-### Hi there 👋
+### Hi, I'm Guillaume 👋👋👋👋👋👋👋

-🔭 I’m currently working on making the web a better place 🌱 I’m currently learning AI model training with StableDiffusion
+- 🔭 I’m currently working on making the web a better place
+- 🌱 I’m currently learning AI model training with StableDiffusion

 👯 I’m looking to collaborate on ... cool projects
 - 📫 How to reach me: guillaumelaine.com / linkedin